rahman-669/Audio-Amplifier-Systems/README.md

 # Audio-Amplifiers
-All about audio amplifiers and their circuitry
+All about audio amplifier systems and their circuitry